aerospike/aerospike-client-python/doc/client.rst

             | 1.
 Doesn't contain a metadata dictionary with a ``ttl`` value.
             | 2.
 Contains a metadata dictionary with a ``ttl`` value set to :data:`aerospike.TTL_CLIENT_DEFAULT`.
             |
-            | The ttl must be a 32-bit unsigned integer, or a :exc:`~aerospike.exception.ParamError` will be raised.
-            |
             | There are also special values that can be set for this field.
 See :ref:`TTL_CONSTANTS`.
             |
             | Default: ``0``